 - We have obtained accurate binding energies for pairs of thin, parallel, metallic layers and wires using DMC. - Our results are in broad agreement with recent RPA calculations of the binding energy.
-This confirms that the common practice of using Lennard-Jones pair potentials to describe the binding of metallic wires and layers is qualitatively incorrect. - Our data could be used to parametrise the wire-wire and layer-layer interaction potentials used in models of nanotechnological devices, or to generate van der Waals energy functionals for use in DFT calculations. - Some differences between DMC and RPA: at low densities the DMC bilayer binding energy falls off more rapidly. - We are obtaining DMC energy, pair-correlation-function and structure-factor data for a 1D HEG in the limit of zero wire thickness. ($Work\ in\ progress.$)
+This confirms that the common practice of using Lennard-Jones pair potentials to describe the binding of metallic wires and layers is qualitatively incorrect. - Our data could be used to parametrise the wire-wire and layer-layer interaction potentials used in models of nanotechnological devices, or to help in the construction of van der Waals energy functionals for use in DFT calculations. - Some differences between DMC and RPA: at low densities the DMC bilayer binding energy falls off slightly more rapidly.